 To be eligible, an applicant must be:

-- admitted into and enrolled in at least twelve (12) hours at Texas A&M University, including main campus and off-campus teaching sites (eg., McAllen, Dallas, Round Rock, Engineering Academies, etc.) or any other academic institution within The Texas A&M University System; and
+- Admitted into and enrolled in at least twelve (12) hours at Texas A&M University, including main campus and off-campus teaching sites (eg., McAllen, Dallas, Round Rock, Engineering Academies, etc.) or any other academic institution within The Texas A&M University System; and

-- classified as an undergraduate student.
+- Classified as an undergraduate student.

 Application